mih/Psignifit-3.x/doc-src/BAYESINTRO.rst

 Another typical prior distribution for parameters that might take values on the unit interval is therefore often the Beta-distribution.
 The Beta distribution has two parameters :math:`\alpha` and :math:`\beta`.
-We can think of the Beta-distribution in the following way: Imagine performing a random experiment with two possible outcomes (throwing a coin and looking at heads and tails, throwing a die and looking at odd and even numbers, ...).
+We can think of the Beta-distribution in the following way: Imagine performing a random experiment with two possible outcomes (throwing a coin and looking at heads and tails, throwing a dice and looking at odd and even numbers, ...).
 Imagine, we repeated this experiment a couple of times and we observed :math:`\alpha-1` successes and :math:`\beta-1` misses.
 In this case, the :math:`Beta(\alpha,\beta)` distribution expresses your knowledge about the probability of a success.
 Thus, we can easily use the
 Beta-distribution to express prior believes about lapse rate or guessing rate.